Skip to main content

 Once a third party application has been added (as detailed above) you can then add the mappings between the users' names in that application and the TASS.web user name.

-Each third party application can have a different user name mapped to the same TASS.web user code.
+Each third-party application can have a different user name mapped to the same TASS.web user code.

-Fields that require detailed information
+Fields that require further explanation

 TASS/Portal

-The dropdown list will include the TASS applications that are currently SSO enabled.
+The dropdown list will include the TASS applications that are currently SSO-enabled.

 TASS/Portal Username